-THE FRENCHIE BOUTIQUE IS OPEN FOR ONLINE ORDERS!
+THE FRENCHIE BOUTIQUE IS OPEN DAILY ONLINE AND IN PERSON

 French Bulldogs have short muzzles, flat faces and condensed breathing systems.
 This is the reason for the adorable breathing sounds and snorting that the Frenchies make.
 These characteristics make Frenchies a brachycephalic breed.
 Although Frenchies are loved for their appearance and snorting sounds, these particular characteristics can become a serious matter for the health of your pup.

 French Bulldogs have shorter airways.
 Shorter breathing system means that there is less time to cool the air which is drawn into its body.

 To prevent heat strokes: